PhillipRothenbeck/tsunami_lab/documentation/source/chapters/assignment_11.rst

 MPI provides functions to facilitate communication, allowing for the sending and receiving of single or multiple data to or from another processor.

 MPI provides a mechanism for arranging the used processes on a Cartesian coordinate system.
 By using the shifting method, each core can determine which processes are adjacent in the grid.
-When a process relies on n neighbors it is in a so-called n-point-stencil.
+When a process relies on n neighbors it is in a so-called n-point stencil.

 Parallelizing with MPI requires consideration of blocking and non-blocking communication.
 Blocking communication requires the sending process to wait for confirmation, that the data has been received and communication has ended.
 Although communication that is blocked is secure, it can result in longer runtimes for large data transfers due to idle time.